 Exchange traded funds are pooled investment vehicles that investors trade like common stocks on exchanges or through dealers.
 They generally are organized by investment managers who provide investment managerial and administrative services.
 ETF organizers are called ETF sponsors.

-In contrast to standard open-end mutual funds that set the trade prices of their shares, traders determine the prices at which ETF shares trade in the markets.
-These market prices sometimes deviate significantly from fund NAVs.
+In contrast to standard open-end mutual funds that set trade prices for their shares, traders determine the prices at which ETF shares trade in the markets.
+These market prices occasionally deviate significantly from fund NAVs.
 The deviations depend on supply and demand conditions.

 Most ETFs are organized as trusts so that their ownership interests are known formally as trust units.
 In practice, most practitioners simply refer to the units as shares.
-Units represent undivided ownership interests in the trust.
+The units represent undivided ownership interests in the trust.

 To help investors value their ETFs, ETF sponsors continuously publish indicative net asset values (iNAV) for their funds.
 They compute the fund iNAVs from the most recently reported market prices of their portfolio securities. iNAVs generally are not fair value adjusted to reflect the effect of new information on the values of securities for which prices have not recently been observed. iNAVs thus are just reference prices that often do not accurately value funds or reflect current market prices.